 2. Striped Tee

 A striped t-shirt was actually the first thing I added to my summer capsule wardrobe.
 Hundreds of brands make classic Breton- striped shirts, but I included a Saint James t-shirt ($90) on this list because they make super durable shirts that last for decades.
-I have three of them in my closet and one I’ve had for over 10 years, which somehow gets better and even softer with age.
+I have three of them in my closet, one of wich I’ve had for over 10 years, which somehow gets better and even softer with age.

 On top of that, they are an ethical company that produces their products in France.
 In 2005 they were even awarded the “Ethics and governance” trophy by the business school Ecole des Dirigeants et Créateurs d’Entreprise (EDC) sponsored by Jean-Pierre Raffarin, France’s Prime Minister at the time.